SUSE/susemanager-ci/jenkins_pipelines/README.md

 This pipelines use the same patterns, which is to use the gitarro tools for github PRS.
 1) Use gitarro https://github.com/openSUSE/gitarro

-### Manager performance testsuite

-This dir contains pipelines related to scalabilty tests for suse-manager.

 ### Manager and Uyuni testsuite pipelines for QA/QAM